rmolinari/rpeg/README.md

 pp equalcount.match "abbbaa" # -> 6
 pp equalcount.match "aabba"  # -> nil
 ```
-Note that we specify the initial rule via the `:initial` key and can use symbols for rule names and references.
-The pattern `-1`
+We specify the initial rule with the `:initial` key and can use symbols for rule names and references (strings in this context are
-matches only at the end of the string.
+converted to symbols).
+The pattern `-1` matches only at the end of the string.

-We can also specify the grammar in an array
+We can also specify the grammar in an array.

 ``` ruby
 equalcount_arr = RPEG.P( [